 No. Federal employees are excluded under Florida worker’s compensation law, but covered under a Federal worker’s compensation law called the Federal Employees Compensation Act.

-33. My accident occurred while I was working at a port on the navigable waters of the US, am I covered under Florida Workers’ Compensation Law?
+33. My accident occurred while I was working in a port on the navigable waters of the US, am I covered under Florida workers' compensation law?